squirrellyjs/squirrelly-docs/blog/2020-02-22-squirrelly-v8.md

 - Template inheritance
 - Partials support
   - Users can now include files with `{{@includeFile("./file.sqrl") /}}`
-- Delimeters can no longer be changed mid-template
+- Delimiters can no longer be changed mid-template
 - Async support
   - We're still working on supporting async helpers and filters in environments not supporting the `await` keyword
 - Better error reporting